 This often-used refactoring renames the definition and declaration of a symbol, all references to it, and optionally, occurrences in comments and strings.
 A preview of all targets to be renamed is always shown so you are confident the rename does what you expect.
 Deselect any references you want untouched, and undo the entire operation if you make a mistake.

 - Method parameters

 Select Rename from any of the refactoring menus, specify a new name, and set your options.
 The preview of changes differentiates read-only and writeable occurrences.

 Rename your active document without breaking the build.

 Rename the active document and its corresponding files easily, without interrupting your flow or breaking the build.
 Visual Assist automatically updates files, projects, and solutions, and then propagates the rename through source control systems that integrate with Microsoft Visual Studio.

-In C/C++, headers and source files are renamed in pairs, and the rename of a header automatically updates all directives that #include the header.
+In C/C++, header files and source files are renamed in pairs, and the rename of a header file automatically updates all directives that #include the header file.
 In C#, design and code-behind files are renamed simultaneously.